 - There is a lack of evidence that bread is bad for most.

 - There is a lack of evidence explaining why so many people have issues with bread and why their health improves when the bread was removed.

-Of course I line up with #2.
-For me I think the hygiene hypothesis is the best explanation for the modern level of wheat/gluten sensitivities, but I don’t know.
+Of course, I line up with #2.
+I think the hygiene hypothesis is the best explanation for the modern level of wheat/gluten sensitivities, but I don’t know.
 If we don’t fully understand why people are getting sensitivities to bread, is it such an awful myth to simply say that bread is unhealthy for some people?
 I don’t think so.
-We should be studying the causes instead of trying to explain them away as saying they may not exist.
+We should be studying the causes instead of trying to explain them away by saying they may not exist.